aindlq/pastec/README.md

 Pastec does not store the pixels of the images in its database.
 It stores a signature of each image thanks to the technique of [visual words](http://en.wikipedia.org/wiki/Visual_Word).

-Pastec offers a tiny HTTP API using JSON to add, remove, and search for images in the index.
+Pastec offers a HTTP API using JSON to add, remove, and search for images in the index.

 ### Intellectual property